Book Review - Beginning of Infinity

 What are rational, justifiable reasons to take the actions that define our lives.
 What is personal identity?
 Who am I?
 Who are you?
 How do we relate?

-Derek Parfitt is a bastion of the Effective Altruism community and I was told that this was the book of his that I should most read.
-I believe the summary of the back of the book sums it up excellently so share it wholesale:
+Derek Parfitt is a bastion of the Effective Altruism community and I was told that this was the book of his I should most read.
+The summary on the back of the book sums it up excellently:

 The book took a great amount of focus to get through but the philosophical form of reasoning and ideas presented were highly stimulating.
 Why should you read this book?
 What are my biggest takeaways from having read it?